alexjlockwood/roll-off-club/docs/variations/5-waller-open-closed.md

 ### Laps 7-8

-While the paths themselves are not difficult, laps 7-8 are particularly dangerous due to the possibility of desync.
+Laps 7-8 are particularly dangerous due to the possibility of desync.

 #### Standard Path